Mark Ondayko: Post College

-Kirk, Mar,k and Lopez
+Kirk, Mark, and Lopez

 Immediately, there was a definite chemistry between the three.
 Over the years, the team would release 5 successful show compilation compact discs, which raised hundreds of thousands of dollars for the 98Rock in-house charity named The Rock and Recovery Fund.
 The three developed relationships with touring companies, mics, and Kirk and Mark both ended up as featured acts and openers for comedians that played now-defunct Funct Baltimore Improv.
 The team created a whole cast of characters and topical bits.
 Superstars such as Larry the Cable Guy were among their contributors, and the trio hosted live shows called KirkMarkandLopezapaloosa several times in front of thousands at Merriweather Post Pavilion.
 During their run, Kirk, Mark, and Lopez were nominated four times for Active Rock Personality of the Year from Radio and Records magazine.
 They were also voted Best of Baltimore several times by Baltimore City Paper and Baltimore Magazine.

 In 2005, Lopez died from lung cancer.
-Josh Spiegel was found as a replacement for Lopez after months and months of searching, and the show became known as the 98Rock Morning Sh, ow as well as Kirk, M, and Spiegel.
+Josh Spiegel was found as a replacement for Lopez after months and months of searching, and the show became known as the 98Rock Morning Show, as well as Kirk, M, and Spiegel.
 During the fall of 2006, CBS Radio, now known as Audacy, wooed Kirk and Mark away from Hearst and 98Rock to anchor mornings at one of their stations in the CBS Radio Baltimore cluster.

-The now-named KMS (Kirk and Mark Show)on FM Talk 105.7, WHFS, Baltimore.
+The now-named KMS (Kirk and Mark Show) on FM Talk 105.7, WHFS, Baltimore.
 After a three-month hiatus caused by their contractual non-compete clauses with Hearst, Ondayko and McEwen made their CBS Radio debut on February 1, 2007.
-That show, produced by Jeff Shamrock, would last just about two years before CBS Radio switched its FM Talk station to all-sports.
+That show, produced by Jeff Shamrock, would last for just about two years before CBS Radio switched its FM Talk station to all-sports.
 With the change, Kirk and Mark were let go, and the two parted company.